aryan-2728372882/VibeTunes/README.md

 ## 🚀 Recent Updates

 - **Direct Download Feature**: Added a download button to the song context menu, enabling users to save songs directly to their devices without storing them on the website.
-- **Removed Downloads Page**: Eliminated the dedicated downloads page to streamline the user experience, focusing on direct downloads.

 ## 🚀 Installation & Setup